alko89/rusty_magnets/README.md

   2. A `DATABASE_URL` environment variable is set that points to the SQLite database file.

-     Use the `DATABASE_URL` variable emitted from the `bootstrap.sh` script, or enter it manually, as follows:

      * `DATABASE_URL=db/db.sql cargo build`
      * `DATABASE_URL=db/db.sql cargo test`